cschladetsch/RustP2PChat/FEATURES.md

 ## Overview

 This document provides comprehensive technical documentation for all features implemented in the Rust P2P Chat application.
+The project includes 183+ tests across 10 categories, complete documentation coverage, and a macOS installer system.
 For quick start guides and basic usage, see the [README](Readme.md).

 ## Table of Contents